mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 So, object comes up to you, subject comes up to you.
 If you want to make a poem, or if you want to paint a picture of trees, you have to talk, you have to move initiatively to the trees and talk.

 If you go to the wilderness, you are surrounded by perfect quietness.
-In the first stage, you start to talk to yourself, because the surroundings are completely quiet, so [no way] to talk with somebody.
+In the first stage, you start to talk to yourself, because the surroundings are completely quiet, so no way to talk with somebody.
 So you talk with yourself.
-But even though you talk, for no matter how long you talk to yourself – in your heart, or sometimes with your mouth – still, [it is] quiet.
+But even though you talk, for no matter how long you talk to yourself – in your heart, or sometimes with your mouth – still, it is quiet.
 So finally, you get exhausted, so you return to the quietness, completely.

 So, second stage, you talk to nature, wilderness.
 At that time, if you talk to the wilderness initiatively, wilderness speaks to you.
 And finally, you enjoy, really enjoy.

 So, two types of provisional being.
 Why do we believe that a thing seems to be accurate, not provisional?
 Because you are participating in or you are engaged in the provisional being, initiatively.
-Always, we do [this].
+Always, we do this.
 On the other hand, object always moves, comes up to you, giving a kind of resistance or antagonism.
 At that time, it is also a sense of being accurate, or [an] actual being.

 ##### 35:50